mamunurrashid1010/Rest-Api-With-JWT-Auth/README.md

 # Rest-Api-With-JWT-Auth
  This is a simple rest api development project.
-In this project here i developed rest api using laravel and jwt use for authentication.
+In this project here i developed & show that how to make rest api using laravel 8 and jwt use for authentication.

+### Module Overview <hr>
+* Registration
+* Login
+* Profile
+* Logout
+* Department
+    * Add new department
+    * All department Details
+    * Individual department Details

 ## How to Install and Run the Project